inka-pallycon/pallycon-multidrm-react-native-sample/README.md

  - Android: MPEG-DASH content protected by Widevine DRM
  - iOS: HLS content protected by FairPlay Streaming DRM

-> If you want download/offline support, you may need to implement the feature on your own or use our `Multi-DRM Client SDK for React Native' product which is under development.
+> If you want download/offline scenario support, you may need to implement the feature on your own or use our `Multi-DRM Client SDK for React Native' product which is under development.

 ## Requirements